 A true shame, because granola can potentially be a nutrient-rich breakfast or snack.
 This is where this recipe comes in.
 Not only is it low in added sugars and oil, it is also full of nuts and seeds (hence the “kitchen raid” moniker), all of which offer a wide variety of phytonutrients, antioxidants, and heart-healthy fats.
 The accompanying photograph, by the way, is the granola prior to being baked.

 You are, of course, more than welcome to customize this to your liking.
 For example, you can use hazelnuts and almonds instead of pecans or walnuts (or, for a nut-free version, sub in pumpkin seeds and sunflower seeds).
-Similarly, if cacao powder isn’t your thing (wow, really?), you can instead spice it up with pumpkin pie spice.
+Similarly, if a chocolate-flavored variety isn’t you thing, you can instead spice it up with pumpkin pie spice.

 I find that the combination of six different nuts and seeds keeps this granola interesting.
 That said, I understand not everyone has them all available at all times.
-If using fewer nuts and seeds, just make sure to stick to the total amount of nuts and seeds used in the recipe.
+If you want to use just pecans and hemp seeds, that’s fine — just make sure to stick to the total amount of nuts and seeds used in the recipe.